Underground Printing: History

 Underground Printing, first known as A-1 Screenprinting, was founded in 2001 by childhood friends Rishi Narayan and Ryan Gregg while they were undergraduates at the University of Michigan.
 The company would become known as Underground Printing in 2004 upon the acquisition of a company with that name.
 In 2006, they opened their first retail store in Ann Arbor.
-Since then, the U of M Alumni have grown their small business into a company with over 200 employees and 25 retail locations.
+Since then, the U of M Alumni have grown their small business into a company with over 200 employees and 30 retail locations.

 In 2019, the company was named to the Inc. 5000 list, a list noting the 5000 fastest-growing private companies in the U.S., for a ninth consecutive year.

+Services

+Underground Printing provides a range of custom apparel and promotional product services.
+These include screen printing, embroidery, and direct-to-garment digital printing for both large and small orders.
+The company also offers warehousing, order fulfillment, and print-on-demand solutions for online stores and group orders.

 Fundraising

 In 2018, they partnered with the Pittsburgh Steelers to produce ‘Stronger Than Hate’ shirts in the wake of the Tree of Life synagogue shooting.
 The t-shirts were available in Pittsburgh retail stores and proceeds from the sale of any products with the ‘Stronger Than Hate’ logo went directly to the victims of the tragedy.

 During the COVID-19 pandemic, in March 2020, Underground Printing sold ‘Flatten the Curve’ t-shirts in which proceeds directly benefited local businesses in towns like Ann Arbor, MI, Madison, WI, Evanston, IL, Iowa City, IA, Morgantown, WV, Grand Rapids, MI, and New Windsor, MD.